|

 Heat of crystallization |

-Note that the changes are endothermic when the system goes from a condensed state to a less condensed state.
-This results from the fact that energy is needed to "pry" apart a condensed state.
-The particles are attracted to one another in the condensed state by intermolecular forces.
-The stronger the forces the bigger the energy change.
-The reverse process has the opposite sign. |
+Note that endothermic changes occur when the system goes from a condensed state to an expanded state, the material is less compact.
+This results from the fact that energy is needed to "pry" apart a condensed state and there is a big entropy increase.
+The state with the bigger volume is more disordered and chaotic with greater entropy.
+Attractive forces are stronger in the condensed state of solids and liquids compared to gases.
+The stronger these forces the greater the energy needed to change the state to the expanded state.
+The reverse process of going from a chaotic state to a compact organized state has the opposite sign and is endothermic. |

 |